CAFM-Blog.de | The four project phases: Planning, Execution, Control, Closure

 What Happens in the Closing Phase of a Project?

 In the closing phase, the project results are reviewed, documented, and handed over to stakeholders.
-Additionally, the project's success is evaluated and a post-project review is conducted.
+Additionally, a project success evaluation and a post-project review are conducted.

 Scroll to Top